+Legal Protection of Computer Programs: Belarus

+Legal Protection of Computer Programs/Databases and Software Licences 2014

-Legal basis for Several sources may be available for protection of computer programs, such as the Eurasian protection of computer Economic Community Agreement on unified principles of regulation in the sphere of protection and enforcement of intellectual property rights, the Civil Code and the Act "On copyright and related programs rights".
+Legal basis for protection of computer programs Several sources may be available for protection of computer programs, such as the Eurasian Economic Community Agreement on unified principles of regulation in the sphere of protection and enforcement of intellectual property rights, the Civil Code and the Act "On copyright and related rights".
 The last of these contains special provisions for computer programs.

-Scope of protection The author has the following moral rights in respect of a computer program: • right of authorship; right of attribution; right of integrity; • right to public disclosure; • right to recall.
+The author has the following moral rights in respect of a computer program:

+- · right of authorship;

+- · right of attribution;

+- · right of integrity;

+- right to public disclosure;

+- · right to recall.

 In general, it is the exclusive right of the author to use the work in any form and by any means and in any way at his own discretion.
 The author may allow or prohibit other persons to use his work.
+The author or other copyright holders enjoy the following exploitation rights:

+- right of reproduction;

+- right of distribution of the original computer program or copies;

+- · rental rights;

+- import rights;

-The author or other copyright holders enjoy the following exploitation rights: • right of reproduction; • right of distribution of the original computer program or copies; • rental rights; • import rights; • right of communication to the public via wire or wireless means; • right of modification (changes, editing, translations); • other exploitation rights.
+- right of communication to the public via wire or wireless means;

+- right of modification (changes, editing, translations);

+- · other exploitation rights.

 These exploitation rights may be transferred partly or fully to other persons, in contrast to author's moral rights, which may not be disposed of.

 Moral rights are protected for an indefinite term.
 Copyright protection of exploitation rights lasts during the author's lifetime and extends for 50 years after death.

-Limitations on scope The legal holder of a computer program copy is entitled to the intended application of a program, in of protection particular to its installation on a computer or other device, launching and running on conditions set by the right holder.
+The legal holder of a computer program copy is entitled to the intended application of a program, in particular to its installation on a computer or other device, launching and running on conditions set by the right holder.

 The legal holder is further entitled without the author's consent to make backup copies of a computer program exclusively for the purpose of replacement, as well as for archive purposes in case the original copy is lost, damaged etc. There is a possibility to adjust the computer program exclusively to ensure its proper functioning on the user's systems or together with other programs; or to alter it if the legal holder is authorized by the right holder and the source code is opened; or to perform actions necessary for program functioning according to its intended purpose, in particular, saving and storing it in the computer memory, unless otherwise agreed with the right holder, and only if those actions do not lead to creation of new computer programs or infringement of the copyright in any other manner.

-Limitations -Most legislative provisions may be changed by agreement between the parties, except for dispositive law? mandatory rules.
+Most legislative provisions may be changed by agreement between the parties, except for mandatory rules.

 For instance, the right to create a back-up copy and the author's individual moral rights in general may not be restricted by agreement.

+Legal Protection of Computer Programs: Bulgaria

+Legal Protection of Computer Programs/Databases and Software Licences 2014